EspejoLuis/learning-rust/Daily_Logs/2025/11_November.md

 ## ☀️ 17th November - Monday

-### Chapter 4 - Understanding Ownetship - What is ownership ?
+### Chapter 4 - Understanding Ownership - What is Ownership ?

 - What are Rust's goals:
   1. Ensuring that the program does not have any undefined behaviour. i.e. ensuring safety!
 This can be particularly important when it comes to low level programming languages that have direct access to memory.